 Just 18 miles from Bandon is one of the most beautiful spots on the South Coast.
 The South Slough National Estuarian Reserve stretches north, roughly paralleling Seven Devils Road, to the ocean and encompasses 5,000 acres of open water channels, tidal and freshwater wetlands, riparian areas, and forested uplands.
-Its also a great place to take a friend or yourself, along with a camera, for a day hike.
+It’s also a great place to visit with a friend or solo, along with a camera, for a day hike.

-The South Slough is an estuary, a place where a river meets the ocean and the fresh and salt waters mix.
-It creates an ecosystem where hundreds of species, including Dungeness crab, salmon, herring, oysters and other shellfish, and it gives migrating waterfowl a resting place with plenty of food.
+The South Slough is an estuary, a place where a river meets the ocean and fresh and saltwater mix.
+It creates an ecosystem with hundreds of species, including Dungeness crab, salmon, herring, oysters and other shellfish, and it gives migrating waterfowl a resting place with plenty of food.
 Other vertebrates such as river otters, raccoons and porcupines also find their homes in the estuary.